Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Noble gas budget of the deep mantle

-The remainder of this section explores the implications of Figure \ref{fig:primordial_expectation}, in which we compare the predictions of Equation (\ref{eq:primordial_ratios}) with the measured deep mantle concentrations of \cite{Marty_2012}.
-In Section \ref{subsubsec:primordial_expectation}, we show that the solar-like He reservoir inferred from OIB samples is consistent with the dissolution of primordial nebular gas.
-Section \ref{subsubsec:Ar_Kr_Xe_reservoirs} explains why similar conclusions cannot be drawn for Ar, Kr and Xe reservoirs, which appear to be mixtures of preserved early signatures of CI carbonaceous chondrites, contaminated by the subduction of gas from the Earth's secondary atmosphere.
-Finally, we summarize in Section \ref{subsubsec:consistent_mantle_budget} the current constraints on the noble gas content of the deep mantle, and present a simple calculation in which we explain the measurements of Table \ref{table:c_mantle} with a mixture of nebular, chondritic, and subducted atmospheric gas.
+The remainder of this section explores the implications of Figure \ref{fig:primordial_expectation}, in which we compare the predictions of Equation (\ref{eq:primordial_ratios}) with the measured deep mantle concentrations of \cite{Marty_2012}.\footnote{Our calculations are anchored to Ne.
+To compare our predictions to present day reservoirs of each species, Equation (\ref{eq:primordial_ratios}) must be corrected by an additional factor of $k_{\rm Ne}/k_{\rm X}$ for their preferential steady outgassing over geological timescales.} In Section \ref{subsec:primordial_expectation}, we show that the solar-like He reservoir inferred from OIB samples is consistent with the nebular dissolution scenario.
+Section \ref{subsec:Ar_Kr_Xe_reservoirs} explains why similar conclusions cannot be drawn for Ar, Kr and Xe reservoirs, which appear to be mixtures of preserved early signatures of chondrite-like pristine source, contaminated by the subduction of gas from the Earth's secondary atmosphere.
+Finally, we summarize in Section \ref{subsec:consistent_mantle_budget} the current constraints on the noble gas content of the deep mantle, and present a simple calculation in which we explain the measurements of Table \ref{table:c_mantle} with a mixture of nebular, chondritic, and subducted atmospheric gas.

-\subsubsection{Expected nebular deep mantle budget}
+\subsection{Expected nebular deep mantle budget}

-In Figure \ref{fig:primordial_expectation}, we report a $\approx 1\sigma$ agreement between the expected concentration of dissolved nebular ${\rm ^3He}$ of $(3.4 \pm 2.2) \times 10^{-14} \mathrm{g/mol}$ and its measured deep mantle budget of $(5.5 \pm 3.5) \times 10^{-14} \mathrm{g/mol}$.
+In Figure \ref{fig:primordial_expectation}, we report a $\approx 1\sigma$ agreement between the expected concentration of dissolved nebular ${\rm ^3He}$ of $(5.6 \pm 3.6) \times 10^{-14} \mathrm{g/mol}$ and its measured deep mantle budget of $(5.5 \pm 3.5) \times 10^{-14} \mathrm{g/mol}$.
 This agreement is consistent with a nebular source for the deep mantle He, but a SWI origin cannot be excluded from analyses of ${\rm ^3 He/^4He}$ ratios in OIB samples alone.